servergeneral/ctl/Server-General-README.md

 ![Server General Logo](http://kms.servergeneral.com/mediapress/server-general-logo.png)

 ### Summary
 Server General KMaaS is a Key-Management-as-a-Service for customers who want to use MySQL TDE to encrypt their data.
 Our service obviates the need for you to build complicated, expensive and time consuming in-house key management solutions.
 With Server General KMaaS you will be able to focus on developing your applications while we manage your MySQL master encryption keys in a secure and compliant manner.
-Our service enables you to store your encryption keys on-premises or within our cloud locker irrespective of where your MySQL is hosted.
-Most of our customers use our service to achieve regulatory compliance with HIPAA Act or PCI DSS mandates.
+Our service enables you to store your encryption keys on-premises or within our cloud locker irrespective of where your MySQL server is hosted.
+Our service helps customers to achieve regulatory compliance with HIPAA Act or PCI DSS mandates with ease.

 ### Description
 Server General KMaaS is built on top of our secure platform, Server General.
 The core components of our platform are a data encryption engine, a key management engine, an access control engine, and a reporting engine.
 Each component performs a critical function in securing the MySQL Master key(MMK).